garmoshka-mo/mo-sequencer/README.md

 ## Current implementation - is prototype

 Examples above work well on node and browser.
-Though there are list of limitations ([see how to facilitate for their elimination](https://github.com/mojects/mo-sequencer/wiki/Contribution-guide))
+Though there is list of limitations ([see how to facilitate for their elimination](https://github.com/mojects/mo-sequencer/wiki/Contribution-guide))
 In current prototype following is **not** supported:
 - Not supported: declarations of `var`. (need to declare outside of sequencer, like in [Explanation example](https://github.com/mojects/mo-sequencer#explanation))
 - Not supported: sub-functions in body of sequencer